Q? Please tell us a bit about Robust Tools

 Q?
 Why should I buy a Robust lathe?

 - Because you interact with a lathe differently than any other woodworking tool, you’ll appreciate our attention to ergonomics.
 Customers often tell us the Tilt-Away is worth its weight in gold.
 Stainless steel ways are really a plus.
 We don’t skimp on any of the components.
 Everything is very industrial quality and built to last.
 There is a seven-year warranty on everything.
 The list goes on… if you like nice tools that may be reason enough.
-Talk to anyone that uses one, our customers are our best sales people.
+Talk to anyone that uses a Robust lathe, our customers are our best sales people.

 Q?
 How are lathes shipped?